Polski

 "For example, crossing the Ukrainian-Romanian border can increase the delivery time by two to three days, leading to an increase in the cost of delivery by 600-1000 euros per flight.
 In such circumstances, even if transportation of goods across other borders becomes possible, problems with temperature conditions during transportation may remain critical for food," Sergienko emphasized.

 As OBOZ.UA previously reported, the blockade of the Polish far-right's border causes significant losses to Ukraine's economy, in particular, due to a decrease in the amount of goods imported into the country.
-However, there is no need to talk about a critical decline in imports and an impending shortage of certain items: businesses are actively looking for alternative ways to import goods or offer Ukrainians affordable analogues.
+However, there is no need to talk about a critical decline in imports and an emerging shortage of certain items: businesses are actively looking for alternative ways to import goods or offer Ukrainians affordable analogues.

 Only verified information is available on our Telegram channel OBOZ.UA and Viber.
 Do not fall for fakes!